menu

 Tilton is a very small village located in the state of Illinois.
 With a population of 2,590 people and just one neighborhood, Tilton is the 513th largest community in Illinois.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Tilton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Tilton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Tilton are a mix of both white- and blue-collar jobs.
 Overall, Tilton is a village of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Tilton who work in maintenance occupations (14.04%), healthcare suport services (11.67%), and office and administrative support (7.18%).

 Being a small village, Tilton does not have a public transit system used by locals to get to and from work.